gfonseca18/100-Python-Challenges/2-Section.md

 #### Boolean values
 14 - Write a Python function that accepts three boolean variables - x,y and z.
 The function should return True if at least two out of three variables are True.

+#### Factorial of a number
+15 - Write a python function that randomly chooses any number from 1 to 10 and then calculates the factorial of the number

+Example:
+num = 5
+factorial = 5 * 4 * 3 * 2 *1 = 120